Managing Screentime

 For Children 6 to 14

-• Wait until 8th: We recommend waiting until the 8th grade before giving your child access to their own smartphone, and social media.
+- Wait until 8th: We recommend waiting until the 8th grade before giving your child access to their own smartphone, and social media.
 Read more about the Wait until 8th movement here.
 We know this can be tricky as your children get older.
-We have purchased an inexpensive phone that is “pay as you go” and has very strict parental controls.
+Our boys first phone was an inexpensive phone that is “pay as you go” and has very strict parental controls.
 We call it our “burner phone.”
 That way, when our boys attend a birthday party or social event, when we are not present, they can bring it to call or text us as needed.
+We have since upgraded to Gabb phones (https://gabb.com/), which give them access to call, text, and access a few apps.
+However, they do not have access to the internet/ Safari.
+This has been a great stairstep into the world of smartphones, as we can work with our kids on the basics of proper texting and phone etiquette, and help them balance how much time they spend on non-stimulating, but fun apps, like Duolingo or "2048."
+This allows them to master some basic screen time habits before having full access to everything the internet or social media offers!

 Things to avoid